• DC-3 airliner flights on 4 tour days (5 flights)

 Look forward to variety and interest wandering around the Wairarapa region today.
-Near Carterton is NZ’s ‘Stonehenge’, an open air observatory built on the same scale as the original structure on England’s Salisbury Plain.
-At Martinborough you’ll find a delicious selection of ‘foodie delights’ – beautiful patisseries, tempting chocolates, succulent sweets, fine coffee and a few more tasty treats too.
+Visit the Toast Martinborough Food, Wine and Music Festival today.
+This pretty town is renowned for fine, wine and a delicious selection of ‘foodie delights’ – beautiful patisseries, tempting chocolates, succulent sweets, fine coffee and a few more tasty treats too.
 And with 20 wineries nearby, a pleasant wine tasting interlude here is a must!
-A short drive away is the Fell Locomotive Museum displaying the special steam locos that hauled trains over the mighty Remutaka Ranges from 1878 to 1955.
-Before the current rail tunnel was opened, the rugged Fell locos used a raised centre rail to enhance traction and grip on the steep mountainous track.
-You’ll find fine cheeses near here too.
+And while we are here, we’ll try and add in a visit to the Fell Locomotive Museum displaying the special steam locos that hauled trains over the mighty Remutaka Ranges from 1878 to 1955.
 Next call is Greytown, renowned for quality food, boutique shopping, cute colonial cottages, beautiful trees and a well-developed art scene.
 This pretty town has its own distinctive ‘take’ on small town New Zealand.
 Wend your way back to Masterton later this afternoon.

 Take off from Masterton this morning and fly south over Lake Wairarapa to cross the coast at Palliser Bay.
 A gentle bank westwards will see you soaring out across Cook Strait with views of the Marlborough Sounds to the west.
 Before long you’ll approach Cloudy Bay and beneath you will be Blenheim and the extensive vineyards of NZ’s largest wine region.
 Around 20,000 hectares of vines have been established here, some 65% of the nation’s total.
 The region’s wineries produce a wide varietal range – excellent Pinot Noir, exquisite Chardonnay, and vibrant aromatics being among the mix.
 Land on the grass runway at Omaka Airfield (Blenheim) beside the splendid Omaka Aviation Heritage Centre.
 Visit and explore the museum’s two main exhibitions.
 ‘Knights of the Sky’ displays Sir Peter Jackson’s collection of WW1 aircraft in theatrical sets while ‘Dangerous Skies’ features original and replica WW2 warbirds.
 Your afternoon will continue with visits to a well-regarded vineyard or two for wine tasting plus a chocolate confectionary visit.
 And we’ll try to squeeze in a craft beer tasting opportunity too, later this afternoon.